LOOKING INSIDE!

 THE NUCLEON!

 Here x = -q2/(2mp(E - E')).
 See sections 6.8, 6.9 in the text.
 Physically, x is the fraction of the proton's total momentum carried by the particular particle that interacted with the electron.
+A personal saga of deep inelastic scattering!
+Some more to think about.

 An unfolding puzzle... where does the spin of the proton and neutron come from?
 It contains “orbital” contributions, and spin contributions from gluons, and from virtual pairs!
 More details here.